MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfile.md

 ### -Interests
 Provides detailed information about interests the user has associated with themselves in various services.
-To construct, please use Get-Help -Online and see NOTES section for INTERESTS properties and create a hash table.
+To construct, see NOTES section for INTERESTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPersonInterest[]